skacem/skacem.github.io/_posts/2021-10-15-SKU-clustering-BA1.md

 * The first step is to make sure you have well-defined SKUs.
 I can't stress enough how important it is to define SKUs carefully.
 In e-commerce platforms like Shopify, SKUs can be generated with a click.
 I don't advise you to proceed this way.
 You do have to think about the design of  SKUs.
 After all, they are the cornerstone for your forecasts.
 That is, however, beyond the scope of this tutorial

 * The second step is to identify groups and patterns among SKUs.
-This is the main subject of this tutorial and the topic of our next section.
+This is the main subject of this tutorial and the topic of our next sections.

 ## Identifying Groups Among SKUs

 The objective of finding groups across data is to find the right balance between similarities and differences.
 On one hand, we want to treat similar cases similarly to benefit from economies of scale and thus improve efficiency.
 On the other hand, we want to address different cases in distinctive ways in order to improve action's effectiveness.
-So by grouping similar data together, we are actually improving our business efficiency.
+So, by grouping similar data together, we are actually improving our business efficiency.
 That is why SKU classification is the most common approach to inventory control in operations management.

 Imagine you work as sales  or supply and logistics manager and you want to organize your supply chain more efficiently.
 You realize that some products  are sold at different speeds  and in different quantities than others.
 It’s impacting your ability to deliver the right products at the right time.
 Sure, you could keep a maximum stock level  to ensure customer satisfaction.
 However, this costs you a lot of money and comes at the expense of other potential investment opportunities.
 A simple approach to tackling such a problem, very much like in other industries, is to analyze the issue along two dimensions: